Kythblood/Krastorio2Modules/README.md

 # Credits
 This mod is an add-on for [Krastorio 2](https://mods.factorio.com/mod/Krastorio2) by [Krastor]( https://mods.factorio.com/user/Krastor) and [Linver]( https://mods.factorio.com/user/Linver).
 A big thank you to the Krastorio Team for creating this amazing mod.
 My mod is not an official expansion to Krastorio 2.
 It requires Krastorio 2 to be installed, but it is not related to the Krastorio Team in any other way.
 The code was created by me and graphics are based on vanilla icons and edited by me.
-&nbsp;
 As you might have noticed, English is not my first language, nor is it my second.
 If you notice any big mistakes, let me know.